-Shelby is the Executive Director at the Texas Humane Legislation Network since October 1, 2019.
-She began her service as a volunteer with THLN on January 1, 2011, as a board member.
-Since 2011 and under her leadership as President, Vice President and Legislative Chair, the organization has had three successful legislative sessions wherein THLN successfully passed the Anti-Gassing Law (passed in 2013), the Mandatory Canine Encounter Training Law (passed in 2015) and the Animal Cruelty Enhancement Law (passed in 2017).
-Ms. Bobosky also helped pass many other animal welfare bills since 2011 with testimony and legal and legislative research.
+Shelby is the Executive Director at the Texas Humane Legislation Network since 2019 and the Texas Humane Network since 2020, but she began her volunteer service with THLN in 2011 as a board member.
+Since 2011 and under her leadership as President, Vice President, and Legislative Chair, THLN has had four successful legislative sessions wherein THLN successfully passed the Anti-Gassing Law (passed in 2013), the Mandatory Canine Encounter Training Law (passed in 2015), and the Animal Cruelty Enhancement Law (passed in 2017) and the Safe Outdoor Dogs Act (passed in 2021).

-Ms. Bobosky attended the University of Kentucky for her undergraduate degree, earning a double major in History and Spanish in 1996.
-She then attended the University of Tulsa Law School and spent a year as a visiting law student at Northwestern University School of Law graduating in 1999.
-In 1999, Ms. Bobosky moved from Chicago, Illinois to Dallas, Texas, to begin her law practice.
-For sixteen years, Ms. Bobosky has continued practicing general civil litigation until 2017 when she decided to do only pro bono work putting in hundreds of hours for THLN as well as assisting animal welfare advocates and rescues when possible.
+In 1999, Ms. Bobosky moved from Chicago to Dallas to begin her law practice.
+Ms. Bobosky continued practicing general civil litigation until 2017 when she decided to do only pro bono work putting in hundreds of hours for THLN as well as assisting animal welfare advocates and rescues when possible.